 - Data from turbidity sensor can be affected by objects in its field of vision (38 cm); this can include debris and sediment piled up around or on the sensor and algae growing on the sensor.

 - Because of the extended field of vision of the turbidity sensor, turbidity data are suspect when water level is less than 30 cm.

 - The pressure transducer that measures water depth can be damaged if ice forms on the sensor.

 - As long as the CTD sensor is submerged, data from the sensor should be accurate.

 - The CTD sensor is not as prone to fouling as the turbidity sensor; however excessive debris accumulation on the conductivity Wenner array (four screw heads) will cause inaccurate conductivity readings.

 - In rare cases the Meter Hydros 21 CTD sensors have had factory production issues that affect data accuracy.
-Quality control checks with calibrated handheld sensors (see Sensor Station Management) should be used when data are suspect.
+Quality control checks with calibrated handheld sensors (see Monitoring Station Management) should be used when data are suspect.

 Most of the time sensors can be cleaned without removing the sensor bundle from the stream.
 Depending on the site and stream conditions, and depending on weather and any other environmental influences or unforeseen technical problems with the stations, sensor cleaning frequency may range from weekly to monthly.

 The Meter Hyros 21 CTD sensor cleaning involves scrubbing the semi-enclosed parts of the sensor (four point Wenner array shown in Figure 9.1) with a scrub brush to remove any accumulated dirt and debris.
 Cleaning the CTD sensor may not be necessary on a regular basis and is dependent on whether debris accumulates inside the partially enclosed part of the sensor.